 According to the European Commission Directive 2002/86/EC, food ingredients have to be declared.
-In case of meat and meat products, the animal species has to be disclosed on the label.
-Moreover, the species authenticity can be highly relevant to consumers for economic, medical, cultural and religious reasons.
-Fraudulent substitution of cheaper meats in place of more expensive species, the inclusion of meat in non-meat (vegetarian) products and the presence of allergens in food products are clear examples for the importance of this issue (Ballin, 2010; Dooley et al., 2004).
-Several methods for species detection are based are based on identification of proteins by means of electrophoretic and/or immunological methods.
+In case of meat, the specification of the animal species has to be disclosed on the label.
+Moreover, the species of authenticity can be highly relevant to consumers for economic, medical and religious reasons.
+Fraudulent substitution of cheaper meats and milk in place of more expensive species, the inclusion of meat in non-meat (vegetarian) products and the presence of allergens in food products are clear examples for the importance of this issue (Ballin, 2010; Dooley et al., 2004).
+It is also of most importance in a food safety and animal health context as the feeding of meat-and-bone meal (MBM) to ruminants is generally considered to be the transmission route of BSE and other similar pathologies, extend European Union to ban MBM feeding to all ruminants was extended to a total ban on feeding MBM to all farmed animals.
+Several methods for species detection are based on identification of proteins by means of electrophoretic and/or immunological methods.
 However, these methods are not reliable for application in highly processed and heated products due to the protein deterioration.
 DNA is more stable than proteins during processing and although it can be fragmented by several processes, modern DNA methodologies like PCR based techniques still allow the identification of DNA from the different species present in a sample (Lockley & Bardsley, 2000).
 Real time PCR techniques are especially suitable for these products because small fragments of DNA can still be amplified and identified with high sensitivity and specificity (Dooley et al., 2004).

 4. INTERNAL CONTROL (IC) Meat detection kits includes an Internal Control (IC) DNA in the master mix used in the 5' nuclease assays.
 This control is amplified at the same time as the target DNA sequence, but using a different set of primers and a probe labeled with a second fluorophore.
-The inclusion of the IC in each reaction avoids false negatives due to the presence of inhibitory substances to PCR and validates any negative result.
+The inclusion of the IC in each reaction avoids false negatives due to the presence of substances inhibitory to PCR and validates any negative result.